semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

         - name: SECRET_TWO
           value: "This is the value of SECRET_TWO"

-The previous example defines a `secrets` bucket named `a-secrets-bucket-name` that contains two secret environment variables named `SECRET_ONE` and `SECRET_TWO` with values `This is the value of SECRET_ONE` and `This is the value of SECRET_TWO`, respectively.
+The previous example defines a secret named `a-secrets-name` that contains two secret environment variables named `SECRET_ONE` and `SECRET_TWO` with values `This is the value of SECRET_ONE` and `This is the value of SECRET_TWO`, respectively.